Olivier Messiaen: Birdsong and the 1960s

 Messiaen's first wife died in 1959 after a long illness, and in 1961 he married Loriod.
 He began to travel widely, to attend musical events and to seek out and transcribe the songs of more exotic birds in the wild.
 Despite this, he spoke only French.
 Loriod frequently assisted her husband's detailed studies of birdsong while walking with him, by making tape recordings for later reference.
 In 1962 he visited Japan, where Gagaku music and Noh theatre inspired the orchestral "Japanese sketches", Sept haïkaï, which contain stylised imitations of traditional Japanese instruments.

-Messiaen's music was by this time championed by, among others, Boulez, who programmed first performances at his Domaine musical concerts and the Donaueschingen festival.
+Messiaen's music was by this time championed by, among others, Boulez, who programmed first performances at his Domaine musical concerts and the Donaueschingen Festival.
 Works performed included Réveil des oiseaux, Chronochromie (commissioned for the 1960 festival), and Couleurs de la cité céleste.
 The latter piece was the result of a commission for a composition for three trombones and three xylophones; Messiaen added to this more brass, wind, percussion and piano, and specified a xylophone, xylorimba and marimba rather than three xylophones.
 Another work of this period, Et exspecto resurrectionem mortuorum, was commissioned as a commemoration of the dead of the two World Wars and was performed first semi-privately in the Sainte-Chapelle, then publicly in Chartres Cathedral with Charles de Gaulle in the audience.

 His reputation as a composer continued to grow and in 1959, he was nominated as an Officier of the Légion d'honneur.
 In 1966, he was officially appointed professor of composition at the Paris Conservatoire, although he had in effect been teaching composition for years.
 Further honours included election to the Institut de France in 1967 and the Académie des Beaux-arts in 1968, the Erasmus Prize in 1971, the award of the Royal Philharmonic Society Gold Medal and the Ernst von Siemens Music Prize in 1975, the Sonning Award (Denmark's highest musical honour) in 1977, the Wolf Prize in Arts in 1982, and the presentation of the Croix de Commander of the Belgian Order of the Crown in 1980.

 Transfiguration, Canyons, St. Francis, and the Beyond

 Messiaen's next work was the large-scale La Transfiguration de Notre Seigneur Jésus-Christ.
 The composition occupied him from 1965 to 1969 and the musicians employed include a 100-voice ten-part choir, seven solo instruments and large orchestra.
 Its fourteen movements are a meditation on the story of Christ's Transfiguration.
-Shortly after its completion, Messiaen received a commission from Alice Tully for a work to celebrate the U.S. bicentennial.
-He arranged a visit to the U.S. in spring 1972, and was inspired by Bryce Canyon in Utah, where he observed the canyon's distinctive colours and birdsong.
+Shortly after its completion, Messiaen received a commission from Alice Tully for a work to celebrate the United States Bicentennial.
+He arranged a visit to the US in spring 1972, and was inspired by Bryce Canyon in Utah, where he observed the canyon's distinctive colours and birdsong.
 The 12-movement orchestral piece Des canyons aux étoiles... was the result, first performed in 1974 in New York.